Cairo, Illinois: Post-war prosperity

 For protection from seasonal flooding, Cairo is completely enclosed by a series of levees and flood walls, due to its low elevation between the rivers.
 Several buildings, including the old custom house, were originally designed to be built to a higher street level, to be at the same height as the top of the levees.
 That plan was scrapped as the cost of fill to raise the streets and surrounding land to that height proved to be impractical.
 In 1914, a large flood gate was constructed by Stupp Brothers of St. Louis, Missouri.
 The flood gate is known as the "Big Subway Gate", and it was designed to seal the northern levee in Cairo by closing over U.S. Highway 51.
 The gate weighs 80 tons, is 60 feet wide, 24 feet high, and five feet thick.
 With the addition of the gate, Cairo could become an island, completely sealed off from approaching flood waters.

-Following the Great Mississippi Flood of 1927, the levee system around Cairo was strengthened.
+Following the Great Mississippi Flood of 1927, the levee system around Cairo was reinforced.
 As part of this project, the Corps of Engineers established the Birds Point-New Madrid Floodway.
 The Ohio River flood of 1937 brought a record water level to Cairo that crested at 59.5 feet.
 To protect Cairo, Corps of Engineers closed the flood gate and blew a breach in the Bird's Point levee for the first time to relieve pressure on the Cairo flood wall.
 Following the flood, the concrete flood wall was raised to its current height.
 It is designed to protect the town from flood waters up to 64 feet.

 In 1942, the federal government constructed a new U.S. Post Office and Courthouse in Cairo.
 Still growing, the city had a population approaching 15,000.
 The new federal court house, located at 1500 Washington, was designed by the architects Louis A. Simon and George Howe.
 The U.S. District Court for the Eastern District of Illinois moved into the new courthouse in 1942, from the old U.S. Custom House and Post Office.

 After the U.S. district court structure in Illinois was reorganized in 1978, the court house was used for the U.S. District Court for the Southern District of Illinois.
 The building remains in use by the federal courts and as the active post office for Cairo.
 The courthouse was built and is operated by the U.S. General Services Administration.